 Sprouting through Cement: Changing the Focus on “Health” Issues Affecting LA’s Communities

-Using Los Angeles as the location for hands-on learning and serving, the Urban Health DeCal will focus on food deserts, homelessness, housing inequality and environmental racism.
+Using Los Angeles as the location for hands-on learning and serving, the Urban Health class will focus on topics far less expected than health insurance and medical care.
+Looking more into the impact of policies, government regulations and funding rather than the political and diplomatic processes behind them, some of the topics addressed will be food deserts, homelessness, housing inequality and environmental racism.
+These will be talked about in the context of South LA where people of multiple and intersecting identities including people of color, undocumented folx, LGBTQ+, and homeless are affected by these factors, all of which contribute to their decline in health and opportunity.
 The class and trip will also give an optimistic outlook into the work South LA’s communities and partners are doing to sustain their neighborhoods, their health and the rights of future Angelenos.

 Your Donation's Impact

 Please make a gift today to support Alternative Breaks trip leaders and participants.
 100% of your donation will go toward student trip fees, which covers travel expenses, lodging, and meals.